galaxyxone/openlinks/README.md

 - User creates IPFS website with info they want

 - PIN the website
-- Users ipfs website is linked with ENS
+- Users personal website is linked with ENS

-This was updated with its own public repo here- https://github.com/noryev/Create-Personal-Website-on-IPFS